British Airways Plc, BA

 No special service requirement is permitted when travelling on standby travel.

 Amenity bags will not be given to staff who travel in premium cabins.
+If offered, we ask that you politely decline.

 Useful extra information